Understanding the Logical Layer in Oracle Analytics

 Dimensions

-Rename columns as follows:
+Rename the columns as follows:

 - Level-Based